smimram/levenfind/README.md

 Useful options include

-- `--extension` in order to specify the extension of files to consider
+- `--extension` in order to specify the extension of files to consider,
-- `--lines` in order to compare files line by line instead of character by character
+- `--lines` in order to compare files line by line instead of character by character (this is much faster, but will consider slightly different lines as distinct),
 - `--threshold` in order to specify the threshold of above which similar files should be reported.